Jigsaw-Studio/styx-os/README.md

 - API for accessing reports on monitored network traffic
 - Web service with auto-generated HTTPS self-signed certificate
 - UDP relay for access to API across WLAN as an alternative to HTTPS
+- Visualize and interact with network data in Mixed Reality and on touchscreen devices using [styx-godot](https://github.com/Jigsaw-Studio/styx-godot)

 ## Requirements
 - Raspberry Pi 3, 4, or 5